dhemery/cwd.dhemery.com/site/posts/2003-09-good_questions.md

 ---
-category:  Leading
+title: Good Questions
 date: 2003/09/12 17:45:00
 tags:
 - coaching
-title: Good Questions
-comments: true
-published: true
-layout: post
+- leading

 ---

 <p> Last week at Consultants' Camp, several friends reminded me that I have a reputation for asking good questions.
 One of my friends, <a href="http://www.satisfice.com">James Bach</a>, asked me, "How do you do that?
 How do you decide what questions to ask?" </p>